-If you are upgrading from a previous version of the software, the Customer Upgrade Guide is also included in your software package and provides information on the changes to expect after upgrading to a new version of your Sage 100 system.
+If you are upgrading from a previous version of the software, review the Customer Upgrade Guide, which provides information on the changes to expect after upgrading to a new version of Sage 100.
 This guide lists changes to the software that may affect your daily business processes.
-For a complete list of enhancements, see the What's New page accessible from the Resources page of the Sage 100 Desktop.
-For more information, see What's New on page 4.
+This guide is available on the Sage 100 documents page.